CausalInferenceLab/From-Fixed-to-Flexible-Your-Guide-to-Adaptive-Designs-and-Master-Protocols/README.md

 Adaptive Trial Designs and Master Protocols

-1주차 Introduction to Clinical Trial Research
+Week 1: Introduction to Clinical Trial Research

-2주차 History of Clinical Trial Research
+Week 2: History of Clinical Trial Research

-3주차 Characteristics and Principles of Adaptive Trial Designs
+Week 3: Characteristics and Principles of Adaptive Trial Designs

-4주차 Common Types of Adaptive Trial Designs
+Week 4: Common Types of Adaptive Trial Designs

-5주차 Clnicial Trial Simulations
+Week 5: Clnicial Trial Simulations

-6주차 Characteristics and Principles of Master Protocols
+Week 6: Characteristics and Principles of Master Protocols

-7주차 Platform Trials
+Week 7: Platform Trials

-8주차 Basket Trials and Umbrella Trials
+Week 8: Basket Trials and Umbrella Trials

-9주차 Case Studies of Adaptive Trial Designs and Platform Trials
+Week 9: Case Studies of Adaptive Trial Designs and Platform Trials

-10주차 Case Studies of Basket Trials and Umbrella Trials
+Week 10: Case Studies of Basket Trials and Umbrella Trials

-11주차 Standards and Guidelines for and Common Misconceptions of Adaptive Trial Designs and Master Protocols
+Week 11: Standards and Guidelines for and Common Misconceptions of Adaptive Trial Designs and Master Protocols

-12주차 Practical Considerations for Adaptive Trial Designs and Master Protocols
+Week 12: Practical Considerations for Adaptive Trial Designs and Master Protocols

-13주차 프로토콜 개인 발표
+Week 13: 프로토콜 개인 발표

-14주차 프로토콜 개인 발표
+Week 14: 프로토콜 개인 발표